shoekla/FlaskWorkshop/README.md

 - Step 2:
-For Windows: Execute the File `installNecessities.bat` (Just Double Click the file) For Mac/Linux: Execute the File `installNecessities.sh` (Just Double Click the file) -Step 3: If you do not see anything running do the following Open up "Terminal" and execute following commands
+For Windows: Execute the File `installNecessities.bat` (Just Double Click the file) For Mac/Linux: Execute the File `installNecessities.sh` (Just Double Click the file)
+- Step 3: If you do not see anything running do the following Open up "Terminal" and execute following commands
 ```sh
 $ cd Desktop # or which ever Directory you placed it in